 RULE 12.1.
 RESPONSIBILITY.
 Notwithstanding any other provision of these rules, unless the Board grants a waiver, the location of all new wells, excluding a well that is exempt under Rule 7.10(1)(c) or Rule 7.10(2)(c) of these rules, must be in compliance with the spacing requirements, as set forth in this Section and in Section 4 of these Rules.
-After an application for a drilling permit or certificate of registration has been granted, unless exempt the well, if drilled, must be drilled at a location that is in compliance with the spacing requirements, as set forth in this Section and Section 4 of these Rules.
+After an application for a drilling permit or certificate of registration has been granted, unless exempt the well, if drilled, must be drilled at a location that is in compliance with the spacing requirements, as set forth in this Section and Section 4 of these Rules or drilled at a location that is in compliance with the spacing requirements, as set forth in this Section and Section 4 of these Rules.
 If the well is commenced or drilled at a location that does not comply with this Rule 12.1, the Board, pursuant to Chapter 36, Texas Water Code, may enjoin the drilling or operation of such well or require a completed well to be closed in a manner compliant with all applicable regulations.